 While Netflix and HBO Max may keep viewers glued to their screens with their binge-watchable series and new seasons of acclaimed shows, bigger players are stepping onto the streaming arena.
 However, in order to be successful at streaming, veteran content owners will have to leave their outdated business models in the past.
 Such optimization will first and foremost include parting ways with cable networks.

 Naturally, these trends only enhance the growth of the streaming devices market.
 Experts expect it to reach nearly $19 billion in 2027.
 Still, viewers’ habits will get the final word on the development of the media industry and its technology.

-Streaming boxes and sticks are the cool kids on the block that allow viewers to cut cords and never look back, with the most popular ones being Apple, Amazon Fire TV stick, Chromecast, and Roku.
+Streaming boxes and sticks are the cool kids on the block that allow viewers to cut cords and never look back, with the most popular ones being Apple, Amazon Fire TV stick, Chromecast.
 And the growing number of major content distributors that focus on streaming will only contribute to the rapid growth of the market – by motivating more users to opt for streaming services.